 - Explosions/combustion from heat and fuel

 Welders must wear the proper protective gear provided by their employer.
 This can include goggles, masks, and protective shoes.
-The welding process also creates a danger of noxious gases.
-The Occupational Health and Safety Administration (OHSA) has required that welders be provided a work environment that is properly ventilated, so they don't inhale dangerous particles.
-Sadly, most injuries that occur in this field are avoidable.
+The welding process also creates exposure to noxious gases.
+The Occupational Health and Safety Administration (OHSA) has required that welders be provided a work environment that is properly ventilated so they don't inhale dangerous particles.
+Because the hazards of welding are well documented, most injuries that occur in this field are avoidable.

 Toxic Fumes & Long-Term Welding Injuries

 Applying intense heat to different materials creates chemical byproducts.
 As a result, welders are often exposed to dangerous toxins.
 When working with carbon steel, for example, the reaction between the welding equipment and the steel produces manganese fumes.

 The side-effects of inhaling manganese includes: